 So, Can Seasons Impact On Our Mood (& Our Dogs)?

 One of the most interesting results is that the study showed a strong correlation with the season in the stress levels of dogs and owners.
-Both dogs and owners were slightly more stressed during the winter than the summer.
+Both dogs and owners were slightly more stressed during the winter than in the summer.